OSUSecLab/TaintMini/README.md

 ## Citation

-If you find TaintMini useful, please consider citing our paper:
+If you find TaintMini useful, please consider citing our paper and DoubleX:

 ```plaintext
 @inproceedings{wang2023taintmini,